surfboard blog title

 Thank you for taking the time to actually expalin and discuss the different types of construction and board materials on your site instead of just only listing your models prices and sizes.
 I was wondering if you had any thoughts on building boards using high modulous carbon fiber and what would be the pro’s and cons of a board that is constructed of carbon fiber material ?

-59. the james writes:
+the james

 I had an EPS board that was clearly C.N.C. machined and although it was a great template (C.I.
 Flyer) I hated it.
 Way too stiff.
 Three sessions and still no “connection” to the board.
 It was like it had no soul.
 I know, that sounds kooky, rite?
 True tho.
 I sold it to a buddy and he shreds on it so go figure.
 All of my other 4 boards are poly and I have a special bond with each.
 All were hand shaped by great shapers and the love and care they put into the construction transfers to the owner.
 I have been trying to reduce my carbon footprint tho, so I would be willing to try a nextgen.
 More important to me is that any board that gets a spot in my quiver be hand-shaped.
 This helps keep the art of shaping alive.
 We don’t need cheap pop-outs from Asia skewing the market.
 It’s just not in line with the organic nature that has historically defined surf culture and the surfers lifestyle.
 Thanks for the post and keep up the good work!